 • Tyrique Stevenson allowed a reception at 10 or more yards downfield once every 21.9 coverage snaps, ranked 72nd out of 80 qualified outside cornerbacks, per Sports Info Solutions.

-26. Buffalo Bills, Top Draft Pick Prediction: Emmanuel McNeil-Warren, S, Toledo
+26. Buffalo Bills, Top Draft Pick Prediction: Denzel Boston, WR, Washington

 Best Draft Targets for the Bills with the 26th pick:

-• Pass Rusher: Leading pass-rusher Greg Rousseau is locked up to a long-term deal, but Joey Bosa and A.J.
-Epenesa are free agents.
-This is a deep class of pass rushers, so as long as Buffalo adds a capable veteran in free agency, it would be justified to wait until Day 2.
-That said, the Bills could also fall in love with one of the top prospects and select someone like Miami's Akheem Mesidor, Missouri's Zion Young, or Clemson's T.J.
-Parker 一 all three have the size Buffalo typically covets in edge defenders.
+• Pass Rusher: Leading pass-rusher Greg Rousseau is locked up to a long-term deal, and the addition of Bradley Chubb will help.
+But depth at the position remains an issue, and the Bills should still consider dipping into this deep class of pass rushers.
+It would be justified to wait until Day 2, but Buffalo could fall in love with someone like Miami's Akheem Mesidor, Missouri's Zion Young, or Clemson's T.J.
+Parker.
+All three have the size Buffalo typically covets in edge defenders.

 Who Calls the Shots in Bills Draft Room?